 Every year, Their Royal Highnesses travel abroad at the request of the Foreign and Commonwealth Office to further British diplomatic interests, raise the UK’s profile in the country visited and promote British excellence.
 Other times The Prince of Wales visits Commonwealth Realms on behalf of The Queen who is head of state.
-See a full list of countries visited by The Prince of Wales.

 As an engaged Patron of the Arts and a keen amateur watercolourist himself, His Royal Highness likes to create a record of a tour that goes beyond the limitations of photography.
 When he travels abroad, The Prince of Wales chooses a tour artist to join the tour party at his request and his own expense.

 "I was the official tour artist with His Royal Highness The Prince of Wales and Her Royal Highness The Duchess of Cornwall, during their recent tour of Australia.
 The Prince of Wales was introduced to my work through Panter and Hall Gallery, London, who represent me in the United Kingdom.
 A successful exhibition earlier this year was my seventh one-man show with them.